Breathe in Focus, Hold, Think. Breathe out. Smile and say “Ahhhhh” or thank you.

 STAYING STRONG TIP: Launching often means risking.
 As with so much in life you need both your heart and head deciding what risks to take.
 People generally are risk takers or risk-avoiders.
 Best to be in the middle, don’t let either fear or carelessness rule.
 In other words “Look before you leap has always been good advice and remains so.

 Share, like, and care and help me, yourself, and others get and stay strong.

-Image by me: Don’t want to be a tiresome Cranky Old Lady, and just focus on my kids and grands so email me some pictures of yours launching into something send it to me as jig peg attachment at [email protected]
+Don’t let me be a tiresome Cranky Old Lady, and just focus on my kids and grands.
+Follow Chris’ example.
+E-mail me some pictures of a child launching into something send it to me as jig peg attachment at [email protected]

 It has to be your picture and to let me know how to identify you.
 For reasons of privacy and safety, I will not name the children.